103 Fun Facts About Bees

 84. Africanized Bees are now found in most of the Southern States of the US.

 85. They normally produce less honey than European bees – instead focusing on more swarming activity.

-86. Killer bees has the same size stinger as any other honey bee.
+86. AHB (also called Killer bees) have the same size stinger as any other honey bee.